All Episodes

 Is that what happened?

-Or was it post-election and and president elect and they didn't think he was going to win and now they needed an insurance policy going back to yesterday's story about this guy struck and his comments with his little girlfriend, Lisa Page.
+And now they needed an insurance policy, going back to yesterday's story about this guy struck and his comments with his little girlfriend, Lisa Page.

 Anyway, we have new developments on this story today.

-Uh Sarah Carter, investigative journalist joins us.
+Sarah Carter, investigative journalist, joins us.

-The program can be misused by anyone with access to it, says an intelligence official with direct knowledge of the program and the NSA surveillance program that's supposed to monitor foreigners was also being used by the FBI as a backdoor to gain access to American communications and not successful in thwarting terror attacks, according to numerous former U.S. intelligence and law enforcement officials with knowledge of this program.
+Says an intelligence official with direct knowledge of the program and the NSA surveillance program that's supposed to monitor foreigners was also being used by the FBI as a backdoor to gain access to American communications and not successful in thwarting terror attacks, according to numerous former U.S. intelligence and law enforcement officials with knowledge of this program.

 You understand what this means?